So why is dark tourism a thing, anyway?

 Maybe that's why it's a thing.

-Share your thoughts on Dark Tourism and why you think it's a thing in the comments below!
+Share your thoughts on Dark Tourism in the comments below!

 Like it?
 Pin it!